-If you are a researcher within 10 years of finishing your latest degree, or currently studying in a field related to the health or human rights of people who use drugs and would like to play an active part in shaping the future of the INHSU EMCR Special Interest Group, please get in touch at email@example.com.
-To be a member of the EMCR Special Interest Group you must be a current INHSU member.
+If you are a researcher within 10 years of finishing your latest degree, or currently studying in a field related to the health or human rights of people who use drugs and would like to play an active part in shaping the future of the INHSU EMCR Special Interest Group, please join today.

-- CHALLENGE 1 – Community and research coordination
+- OPPORTUNITY 1 – Community and research coordination

-- CHALLENGE 2 – HCV care pathway design and implementation
+- OPPORTUNITY 2 – HCV care pathway design and implementation

-- CHALLENGE 4 – Drug overdoses in the community
+- OPPORTUNITY 4 – Drug overdoses in the community

 Previous INHSU EMCR activities

 - INHSU EMCR held a virtual event called ‘Approaches to community-involved research as an early / mid-career researcher’.
-The recording from this event will be available shortly
+You can view the webinar and read the key takeaways here

 - At the INHSU 2022 conference, INHSU EMCR led a session about increasing opportunities for getting your research published.
 Read the notes and watch the playback, here